aiida-cusp/aiida-cusp/docs/source/user_guide/parsers/vasp_file_parser.rst

 Parser Outputs
 --------------

-All files defined by the ``parse_files`` options are added to the calculation as output files by the parser.
+All files defined by the ``parse_files`` options are added by the parser to the calculation as outputs available under the `outputs.parsed_results` key.

 .. note::